McFaddin in Victoria County, Texas — The American South (West South Central)

 Recorded Texas Historic Landmark - 1990

 Location.
-28° 33.093′ N, 97° 0.685′ W. Marker is in McFaddin, Texas, in Victoria County.
-Marker is on Farm to Market Road 445 0.1 miles east of McCann Street, on the right when traveling east.
+28° 33.222′ N, 97° 0.804′ W. Marker is in McFaddin, Texas, in Victoria County.
+Marker is at the intersection of Farm to Market Road 445 and McCann Street, on the left when traveling east on Highway 445.
 Touch for map.
 Marker is in this post office area: McFaddin TX 77973, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 15 miles of this marker, measured as the McFaddin Mercantile (within shouting distance of this marker); Infant Jesus of Prague Catholic Church (approx. 0.2 miles away); Preston Rose Austin (approx. 10.2 miles away); Original Mission Refugio (approx. 12½ miles away); Victoria County C.S.A. (approx. 14.4 miles away).

 Also see . . .
 McFaddin, Allen Minor (1863–1930).

 He married Ada Pettus of Goliad in 1888, joined his father in ranching in Victoria County, and was one of the first ranchers to urge the use of Brahman cattle in breeding programs.
 With others such as Abel P. Borden and James Sartwelle he crossbred Brahmans and was a consultant to the King Ranch in its breeding program.
 He was a founder of the Texas and Southwestern Cattle Raisers Association and was its first president in 1912–13.
 He served a term in the Texas legislature and was on the Livestock Sanitary Commission (now the Texas Animal Health Commission).
 Source: The Handbook of Texas(Submitted on February 7, 2021, by James Hulse of Medina, Texas.)